TrellixVulnTeam/swahilipython_SCMU/Doc/library/trace.rst

 .. cmdoption:: -r, --report

-   Produce an annotated list from an earlier program run that used the :option:`--count <-c>` and :option:`--file <-f>` option.
+   Produce an annotated list kutoka an earlier program run that used the :option:`--count <-c>` and :option:`--file <-f>` option.
 This does not execute any code.